 Cultural history of the region

-Sandra lines the banks of the Lemmjõgi and Raudna rivers and is the largest village in Estonia in terms of its surface area (173 km2).
-Its school, which was established in the first half of the 18th century on the largest farm in the village, was also run for a time after World War II.
-The village boasted the Oksa or Särgoja Inn, built by the owner of Lahmuse Manor in the mid-19th century.
-The inn was open only in the winter season.
+Sandra village runs along the banks of the Lemmjõe and Raudna rivers and is the largest village in Estonia in terms of area (173 km²).
+The Sandra farm, which was founded in the first half of the 18th century and was the largest farm in the village, housed the Sandra school for a while after the Second World War.
+The village was home to the Oksa or Särgoja tavern, built by the Lahmuse landlord in the middle of the 19th century.
+The tavern was open only in winter.
+Today, only the mantle chimney has survived from the impressive building.

 Flood.
 Photo: Toomas Kalda